Resources / The Facts On Fit

 5. Let It Evolve

 Here comes the most important part of the process!
-As you learn more about colleges and your preferences and needs, you will likely find yourself changing your priorities -- and taking some colleges off your list and adding others in their place.
+As you learn more about colleges and your preferences and needs, you may find yourself changing your priorities -- and taking some colleges off your list and adding others in their place.
 That's to be expected, and it is critical to finding the best college for you.

 We try to make content available to you on CollegeData.com that you may find helpful.
 The content may include articles, opinions and other information provided by third parties.
 If we can reasonably fact check articles provided by third parties and information used in those articles, we will.
 However, opinions of third parties are their own, and no fact checking is possible.
 The content on CollegeData.com may not apply to you or your situation.
 We recommend that you refrain from acting or not acting on the basis of any content contained on CollegeData.com without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We will not be liable for the content on CollegeData.com or your actions based on any content on CollegeData.com.